 Typical message: “Hi everyone, welcome to #MondayMotiGREAT!
 This is nominally different from #MondayMotivation, because this is for posting motivational quotes that are, quite simply, great!
 Also not to be used for #TuesdayInspo or #GoodVibesFriday…”

 The LinkedIn Aggregator

 There is something innately sweet about this sort of Slack user.
-They’ve just watched a video or read an article on how to ‘streamline your mind-sphere’ or ‘revolutionise your conference calls’ and – feeling inexplicably inspired by vanilla business-speak – want to share the feeling with their peers.
+They’ve just watched a video or read an article on how to ‘streamline your mind-sphere’ or ‘revolutionize your conference calls’ and want to share the feeling with their peers.
 Or else they want to show the rest of the team up.
 Nobody has ever clicked anything they’ve sent.

 Typical message: “Wow!
 Check this out!
 [Link to article headlined ‘Rethink Your Attitude To Client Meetings: Optimise Your Trousers By Wearing A Belt To Stop Them Falling Down.’]

 This user is not quite au fait with the software, regularly leading to them attempting to respond to a deluge of posts they missed when they were originally posted, two days ago.